hmassad/react-dependant-contexts/README.md

 UserDetailsEditor, outside of SomeService context.

-The key point was to listen to the parent context (UserContext) changes in order to be able to use it in the dependant context (SomeServiceContext).
+The key point was to listen to the parent context (UserContext) changes in order to be able to use it in the dependent context (SomeServiceContext).

 This project was created with `create-react-app` and uses React hooks.